 Many factors can influence sea surface temperatures and subsequently, the formation of MHWs, including a suite of weather, climatic, and oceanographic factors (Holbrook et al., 2019).
 Meanwhile, defining or contextualizing heatwaves depends upon the selection of baseline years (1985-2014).
 As long term climate change leads to warmer temperatures, the baseline used to define ‘normal’ will change as well, requiring consideration of how baseline selection affects our interpretation of deviations from normal and thus, events like MHWs (Jacox 2019; Schlegel et al., 2020).
 The more warm years that are included in the baseline, the warmer that baseline will appear.

 Implications: Barbeaux et al. (2020) provide tangible evidence for the potential implications of warming conditions on groundfish, in particular Pacific cod.
-Holsman et al. (2020) further emphasize the risk of warming conditions on gadid populations but highlight the value of an ecosystem-based management approach for buffering the impacts of projected temperature increases and more frequent The approximately average 2020 winter and spring SST values across GOA, and summer SST in EGOA, provide improved conditions over 2019 for spawning, zooplankton quality and quantity, and fish metabolic demands.
+Holsman et al. (2020) further emphasize the risk of warming conditions on gadid populations but highlight the value of an ecosystem-based management approach for buffering the impacts of projected temperature increases and more frequent marine heatwaves.
+The approximately average 2021 winter and spring SST values across GOA, and summer SST in EGOA, provide improved conditions over 2019 for spawning, zooplankton quality and quantity, and fish metabolic demands.
 While the WGOA summer SST was oscillating around the heat wave threshold, the duration and intensity of warm temperatures does not equate to previous heatwave years and it is uncertain how and if the warmth will impact the marine environment.

 Literature Cited

 Barbeaux, S.J., Holsman, K. and Zador, S., 2020.
 Marine heatwave stress test of ecosystem-based fisheries management in the Gulf of Alaska Pacific cod fishery.
-Frontiers in Marine Science, 7:703 doi.org/10.3389/fmars.2020.00703
+Frontiers in Marine Science, 7:703

+von Biela, V. R., Arimitsu, M. L., Piatt, J. F., Heflin, B., Schoen, S. K., Trowbridge, J. L., & Clawson, C. M. (2019).
+Extreme reduction in nutritional value of a key forage fish during the Pacific marine heatwave of 2014-2016.
+Marine Ecology Progress Series, 613, 171-182.

+doi.org/10.3389/fmars.2020.00703

 Bond, N.A., M.F.
 Cronin, H. Freeland, and N. Mantua.
 2015.
 Causes and impacts of the 2014 anomaly in the NE Pacific.
 Geophysical Research Letters 42:3414–3420.